brgtrainings/brgtrainings.github.io/syllabus/c/section-four/functions.md

   [40.00 - 10.00 = 30.00].
   ```

-- Write a program in C to swap two numbers using function.
+- Write a program to check whether a number is even or odd.

   ```c
   #include <stdio.h>